inet-framework/inet/showcases/emulation/voip/doc/index.rst

 an audio file at the end of the simulation.

 The simulations for the two cases are controlled by two shell scripts in the showcase's folder.
-The scripts set up the network namespaces and veth interfaces, and run the simulations.
+The scripts set up the network namespaces and ``veth`` interfaces, and run the simulations.
 They also apply a small amount of delay, packet loss and bit corruption to the interfaces in both cases to simulate the effects of the packets going through a real network.

-The specific setup for the **loopback interface** case is illustrated by the following
+The specific setup for the loopback interface case is illustrated by the following
 figure:

 .. figure:: media/setup2.png
    :align: center
    :width: 60%

-The specific setup for the **virtual Ethernet interface** case is illustrated below:
+The specific setup for the virtual Ethernet interface (``veth``) case is illustrated below:

 .. figure:: media/setup3.png
    :align: center